tomomilove/tomomilove.github.io/english_story.md

 Continuing our adventure, we arrive in a magnificent sea of trees.
 They call this place the Verdant Forest, so thick with trees, shrubs, and all manners of plant life that it is like a labyrinth.
 Despite the density of the vegetation, light manages to shine through all the way to the forest floor, giving the whole area a bright, glowing appearance.

 We traverse the forest labyrinth’s twisting paths, making sure to keep our map up-to-date.
 Along the way, we encounter several small monsters we need to fight, such as Violent Baboons, Mandrakes, and Ghost Owls.
 However, they do not give us much trouble.

+## Chapter 22
+## Mysterious fruit

+We reach a dead end of a path through the forest.
+Here, I see a tree with a large, red fruit.
+I remember Princess Persephone told us to document the plants we come across, so…

+Alice: Hey everyone, look, there is an interesting fruit.

+Without any more prompting, Lee climbs the tree, grabs the fruit, and tosses it down to me.

+Alice: Nice one, Lee!

+The fruit is emitting a nice, sweet smell.

+Tanaka: Looks tasty, and I’m hungry!
+Can we eat it, Alice?

+Alice: Hmm… I’m not sure… Is it safe?

+I’m not exactly a botanist, and I don’t know anything about what kinds of fruits are safe to eat.

+John: This fruit is called Ruby Grapple… I think.
+I learned about it in botany class.

+Alice: Oh, you did?
+Is it edible?

+John: I don’t remember.
+Must have slept through that part of class, haha.

+Alice: ...You never fail to disappoint me, John.

+Lee: I have a strong stomach.
+I’ll try it.

+Lee takes a bite.

+Lee: It’s really good actually!
+My body feels energized.
+Everyone, let’s share it!

+Tanaka: Woohoo!

+Alice: Awesome!
+Thanks, Lee!